For Immediate Release

 States interested in pursuing a federal-state partnership health benefit exchange are required to submit a letter of intent to the Federal Government by February 15.

-The full text of the Governor's letter to HHS Secretary Sebelius can be found below:
+Full text of the Governor's letter to HHS Secretary Sebelius is below.

 The Honorable Kathleen G. Sebelius